Do Rationalists Dream of Electric Art?

 Corpus B: Arts-Critical Public Discourse

 The comparative module uses a separate arts-side corpus built by outlet family rather than by traffic rank.
 The current historical build includes six outlets across five families: Hyperallergic (contemporary art news), Artforum and Art in America (criticism magazines), ARTnews (trade / market publication), Guggenheim (museum / institutional journal), and BOMB Magazine (independent review / essay).
-As of March 20, 2026, this backfilled `2023-01-01` through `2025-12-31` build contains 15,448 normalized arts documents and 34,509 art-only passages.
+As of March 20, 2026, this backfilled 2023-01-01 through 2025-12-31 build contains 15,448 normalized arts documents and 34,509 art-only passages.
+The one-year offset from Corpus A (which begins September 2022) means the earliest alignment-adjacent posts — including the immediate post-ChatGPT period — have no arts-critical counterpart.
+This is a coverage gap, not a design choice, and future builds should extend the arts corpus backward.

 This is no longer merely an available corpus.
 It is a time-aligned historical comparison set for the planned V0 regime map.
 But some families remain thin: the museum / institutional and independent review / essay families are each represented by a single outlet, so the arts side should still be treated as a strong but incomplete slice of arts-critical public discourse rather than the whole field.